Sault Ste. Marie Airport: Operations

 The Sault Ste.
 Marie airport has equipment to support instrument approaches for all-weather operation, and a Nav Canada control tower.
-Air Canada Express operates four daily roundtrip flights to Toronto Pearson International Airport using Dash 8-300.
-Porter Airlines operates two daily roundtrip flights to Toronto Billy Bishop Airport using Dash 8-400.
-Sunwing Airlines seasonal winter charters operate every thursday roundtrip flights to London International Airport to Juan Gualberto Gómez Airport (Varadero) using Boeing 737-800 aircraft.
+Air Canada Express operates four daily roundtrip flights to Toronto Pearson International Airport using the Dash 8-400 and the Bombardier CRJ200.
+Porter Airlines operates two daily roundtrip flights to Toronto Billy Bishop Airport using the Dash 8-400.
+Sunwing Airlines seasonal winter charters operate every Thursday roundtrip flights to London International Airport to Juan Gualberto Gómez Airport (Varadero) using Boeing 737-800 aircraft.
 Its runways are designed to handle medium-sized transport jets such as the Airbus A320, Airbus A319 and Boeing 737; operations to Sault Ste.
 Marie consist of Dash 8 aircraft, and, seasonally, of Boeing 737 jets.

 The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA) on a call-out basis from the Sault Ste.
 Marie International Bridge.
 CBSA officers at this airport can handle aircraft with no more than 30 passengers.

 A new record number of 216,172 passengers travelled through the airport in 2018.